Red Flags: How to Spot Unaccredited VA Claim Mills

 Damaged Claims

 Unaccredited services may file incorrect paperwork, miss important deadlines, or make procedural errors that harm your claim.
+For example, they often fail to file an Intent to File (ITF) under 38 CFR § 3.155, which can preserve your effective date up to one year before a formal claim is submitted — but only if a complete claim follows within that window.
+Missing that step alone can cost veterans months of retroactive benefits.
 These mistakes can be difficult to fix and may delay your benefits for months or years.

 Legal Complications